Table of Contents

 The NSO Group denied any wrongdoing, claiming its tools were sold only to licensed government agencies for combating terrorism and serious crime.
 The company argued that it should not be held accountable for how clients used its services.
 However, in 2020, Meta escalated the case, alleging that NSO used U.S.-based servers to conduct its spyware attacks.

 Judge Hamilton rejected NSO’s defense, citing the company’s acknowledgment that its clients used modified WhatsApp programs to send messages through legitimate WhatsApp servers.
 These messages delivered the Pegasus spyware to user devices.
 The court also sanctioned NSO for failing to provide crucial evidence, including the Pegasus source code.
+This finding that the judge finds NSO Group liable for hacking WhatsApp reinforces how seriously U.S. courts treat unauthorized surveillance.

 Check Out similar Article of 11 Million Android Users Targeted by Necro Trojan September 25, 2024 – SquaredTech